gsscoder/exprengine/README.md

-Expression Engine Library 1.0.0.11 Alfa.
+Expression Engine Library 1.0.0.19 Alfa.
 ===
 This project is a simple mathematical expression parser written in C#.
 It's the refactoring of an old project and uses an AST-evaluation algorithm.
 It was written primarily for fun and currently doesn't support variables and functions; but it will in near future, along with other features.

 News:
 ---
+  - Public API changed.
+  - Infix grammar strengthened at parser level.
   - Shunting-Yard algorithm replaced by AST evaluation.
   - Better support for unary operators.
   - Solution now opens in MonoDevelop without problems.